Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INTERRUPT FLOWS ULTIMATE

+The interrupt flows is able to stop the input messages to exiting the node.

 **Trigger by topic**

 Whenever the node receives a payload = false from this topic,it stops output messages to the flow.<br/>